MisanthropicBit/colorise/README.rst

     >>> colorise.highlight("Highlight this text!", fg='blue', indices=[4, 17, 3, 5, 10])

 If you have a ``<`` or ``>`` in your string, you can escape it with a backslash ``\``.
 The backslash is automatically removed.
-Colons ``:`` are ignored if they appear in text.
+Colons, escaped or not, ``:`` are ignored if they appear as text.

 .. code::